Face mask education and enforcement program begins

 Del Mar Civic Center closed to the public

-To reduce the spread of COVID-19, and in keeping with a statewide directive for residents to stay at home, the Del Mar Civic Center is closed to the public until further notice.
+To reduce the spread of COVID-19, the Del Mar Civic Center is closed to the public for in-person business until further notice.

 Public Works after-hours emergency line: 858-756-1126

 In keeping with guidance from County and State authorities, all public gatherings are cancelled or restricted.

 - Wash your hands frequently and thoroughly – for at least 20 seconds each time.